 One bunk (one upper and one lower berth) and one additional lower berth, writing desk, wardrobe and drawers.
 Private washbasin.
 Shared shower and toilet facilities nearby with other Main Deck cabins.
 These cabins have a porthole.

-SPIRIT OF ENDERBY The Spirit of Enderby (Professor Khromov) is the complete expedition vessel.
+SPIRIT OF ENDERBY

+The Spirit of Enderby (Professor Khromov) is the complete expedition vessel.
 Built in 1984 for polar and oceanographic research, she is fully ice-strengthened.
 This class of vessel is world renowned for Polar Expedition Cruising because of its strength, manoeuvrability and small passenger numbers.
 With a maximum of 50 passengers on Heritage Expedition voyages, we are one of the few remaining companies still offering the true small ship experience.

-She was refurbished in March 2012 to provide comfortable accommodation in twin and triple share cabins, approximately half of which have private facilities.
+She is undergoing refurbishment in 2018 to provide upgraded accommodation in twin and triple share cabins, approximately half of which have private facilities.
 All cabins have outside windows or portholes and ample storage space.
 On board there is a combined bar/library lounge area and a dedicated lecture room.

 AKADEMIK SHOKALSKIY

-Please note that expedition #'s 1730, 1736, 1873 and 1877 will be on board the Akademik Shokalskiy.
+Please note that the In the Wake of Mawson expedition will be aboard the Akademik Shokalskiy.
 This is an identical sister ship to Spirit of Enderby with the same specifications, performance and like Spirit of Enderby has been tastefully redecorated.
 Cabin numbers and configurations are the same with a couple of small exceptions ... please ask reservation staff if requesting a specific cabin to ensure that it is what you want.
 Like Spirit of Enderby an experienced Russian Crew and an enthusiastic, experienced and knowledgeable team of lecturers and Zodiac drivers will be on board.
 This vessel is under Heritage Expeditions' management so expect the same professional service and standard.

-RUSSIAN FAR EAST EXPEDITIONS